 3. Make love only with another soul who takes care of his or her body and emotions and who enjoys an inner state of bliss.

 The teachings contained in my book engendered the “Polynesian sex” revolution in Japan, where it has enriched the lives of thousands of couples.
-Kunio Kitamura, head of Japan’s Family Planning Association, writes: “Polynesian sex . . . involves taking a long time . . . and . . . allows energy in the form of weak electromagnetic waves — similar to the concept of qi — to flow, building up to create large waves that encompass the entire body and bring enormous pleasure and happiness.”
-I hope you will also adopt these practices and share together with your honey the wisdom of how to live in a more touch-intensive relationship, thereby enjoying deepening waves of enjoyment and peace.
+Kunio Kitamura, head of Japan’s Family Planning Association, writes: “Polynesian sex ... involves taking a long time ... and ... allows energy in the form of weak electromagnetic waves—similar to the concept of qi—to flow, building up to create large waves that encompass the entire body and bring enormous pleasure and happiness.”
+I hope you will also adopt these practices and share together with your honey the wisdom of how to live in a more touch-intensive relationship, thereby enjoying a deep, intimate connection with your partner.